“I saw violence, I saw abuse, I saw drugs but no one else could do anything to us.” #MattBarnes

 Be the first to leave a comment below — it will appear here and on our forum.

-Here’s everything Katie Taylor and Chantelle Cameron’s corners said to them between rounds as the two faced off last week.
-Subscribe to our YouTube channel 👉 http://bit.ly/DAZNBoxingYouTube Subscribe to the DAZN X Series YouTube channel 👉 https://bit.ly/XSeriesYouTube Download the DAZN app now 👉 http://bit.ly/DAZNYoutube Follow DAZN Boxing On Social Media 👇 Twitter: https://www.twitter.com/DAZNBoxing Instagram: https://www.instagram.com/DAZNBoxing…

-The U.S. District Court for the Northern District of Illinois (Eastern Division) granted the World Boxing Associationâ€™s (WBA) legal teamâ€™s motion to dismiss a lawsuit against the body made by Fres Oquendo in January 2021.Â Judge Andrea Wood determined, in applying the relevant WBA rules, that federal court was not the proper forum to consider…

-Deontay Wilder discusses a future fight with Anthony Joshua, his bout with Joseph Parker and more ahead of Day Of Reckoning.
+Sam Noakes takes on the undefeated Lewis Sylvester on February 10th on the Hamzah Sheeraz vs Liam Williams bill.
 Subscribe to our YouTube Channel for more exclusive behind-the-scenes content – https://www.youtube.com/c/FrankWarrenQueensberryPromotions Instagram: https://www.instagram.com/frank_warren_official/ Twitter: https://twitter.com/frankwarren_tv Tik Tok: https://www.tiktok.com/@frankwarrenofficial To license Queensberry Fight Footage: https://imgreplay.com/contact

+#TszyuNurja Fight Night Details: https://pbcham.ps/FightNight-040426 Former world champion and Australian superstar Tim Tszyu will square off against undefeated rising WBA contender Denis Nurja in the super welterweight main event of PBC Championship Boxing on Prime Video action on Saturday, April 4 (U.S. date and time) from the Wollongong Entertainment Centre in Australia.
+The event will…

+Frank Warren on Joseph Parker vs Fabio Wardley, Oleksandr Usyk and Moses Itauma’s future plans.
+Subscribe to our YouTube Channel for more exclusive behind-the-scenes content – https://www.youtube.com/c/FrankWarrenQueensberryPromotions Instagram: https://www.instagram.com/frank_warren_official/ WhatsApp: https://whatsapp.com/channel/0029Vb5vqsm8qJ02AgQ5MA1t Twitter: https://twitter.com/queensberry Tik Tok: https://www.tiktok.com/@frankwarrenofficial Website: https://queensberry.co.uk To license Fight Footage: https://imgvideoarchive.com/client/frank_warren_boxing